konstantin89/linux-netlink-process-monitoring/README.md

 Executable that uses lib_process_monitor to log process events. </br>
 This executable registers logger callback to the process events monitor</br>
 and prints events to stdout.

+### TODOs

+* Callback context should be released when callback is deleted.
+It should be shared_ptr